ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_msgs.md

 ROS provides the [`std_msgs`](http://wiki.ros.org/std_msgs) package that includes ROS' common message types to represent primitive data types (see the ROS [msg specification](http://wiki.ros.org/msg) for primitive types) and other basic message constructs, such as multiarrays.
 Note howerver, the following from the [`std_msgs` documentation](http://wiki.ros.org/std_msgs):

+!!! quote
     The types in `std_msgs` do not convey semantic meaning about their contents: every message simply has a field called "data".
     Therefore, while the messages in this package can be useful for quick prototyping, they are NOT intended for "long-term" usage.
     For ease of documentation and collaboration, we recommend that existing messages be used, or new messages created, that provide meaningful field name(s).
-{: .notice }

 Therefore, we create a package that contains message definitions specific to DiffBot.
 The following command uses `catkin-tools` to create the `diffbot_msgs` package: